With-the-sun/PN-CRAR-mode-s-casedata/README.md

 # PN-CRAR-mode-s-casedata
+All rights to the data are owned by the author and associates.
+If you wish to use it, please contact the author at clsnnqns@163.com
 The data of this case consists of 35 indicators for 2,000 cigarettes, with each row representing one cigarette and each column representing one indicator
 | No. | Field Name                                   | Measurement Type | Unit and Range                   | Sensor Type       | Accuracy     | Collection Interval | Calibration Frequency |
 |----:|----------------------------------------------|------------------|----------------------------------|-------------------|--------------|---------------------|-----------------------|